solana-developers/github-actions/readme.md

 - [ ] Skip anchor build when native program build
 - [ ] Make verify build and anchor build in parallel
 - [x] Trigger release build on tag push
-- [ ] Trigger devnet releases on develop branch?
+- [x] Trigger devnet releases on develop branch?
 - [x] Make solana verify also work locally using cat
 - [x] Use keypairs to find deployer address to remove 2 secrets
+- [x] Add priority fees
+- [x] Add extend program if needed
 - [ ] Bundle the needed TS scripts with the .github actions for easier copy paste

 ### Testing & Integration